 Student participants in the Student Conference will engage in rigorous undergraduate research and present their work in a formal conference environment.

 Review the rubrics by which your proposals will be evaluated for admission to the conference, and review sample proposals from past years.

-Tips on Writing an Abstract for the MCCCD Student Conference
+Tips on Writing a Proposal for the MCCCD Student Conference

-An abstract is an overview of a research project.
-Your abstract will help the conference organizers understand what you plan to present, so they can choose presentations that will be enjoyable and useful for the conference attendees.
+The proposal is an overview of your anticipated research project.
+It will help the conference organizers understand what you plan to present, so they can choose presentations that will be enjoyable and useful for the conference attendees.

-For the MCCCD Student Conference, your abstract should contain:
+For the MCCCD Student Conference, your proposal should contain:

 - How did you become interested in the topic?

 - Why is the topic significant?